dricephd/DrIceDiscordBot/README.md

 - User Agreement first time they join the server
   - Options in config.json
   - Registration channel where "I agree" must be typed to enter
-- !fish joke command
-- !roulette to pick a user at random

 ##Installation##
 ### Pre-Requesites